pmorie/node-documentation/README.writing_cartridges.md

 A cartridge must implement the following scripts:

 * `setup`: prepare this instance of cartridge to be operational
+* `control`: command cartridge to report or change state

+A cartridge may implement the following scripts:
 * `teardown`: prepare this instance of cartridge to be removed
 * `runhook`: run user provided code
-* `control`: command cartridge to report or change state

 ### Exit Status Codes ###